LagoLunatic/dsvrandom/README.txt

 A: Do a jumpkick off the breakable wall next to the Magnes point: http://i.imgur.com/y0TXcE0.gif Note that you must angle the jumpkick straight down.
 The hitbox on Shanoa's foot is too small to hit the wall when doing a diagonal jumpkick.

-Q: I think I'm stuck after using Yoko to get rid of my Skeleton, Axe Armor, Killer Clown, or Ukoback soul.

-A: Those souls are required for progression, but unlike in the base game, they can't be farmed from enemies in the randomizer.
-You'll get softlocked if you get rid of the only one you have.
+Q: I have Puppet Master, but can't find a way out of Wizardry Lab.

+A: You can activate the moving platform in the long room at right side of Wizardry Lab, then walk to the end of the room and use Puppet Master to get on top of the platform: https://i.imgur.com/l6NuZPY.gif

 Q: Why can I charge spells in midair sometimes?

 A: One of the things the Skill Stats/Behavior option does is randomly allowing skills to be used in midair that normally only work on the ground.

+Q: In vanilla DoS, getting ability souls out of order (like Doppelganger before Balore) gives multiple abilities for the price of one.
+But this doesn't seem to work in the randomizer?

+A: This is a bug in the vanilla game that the randomizer fixes.

 Q: I'm using some experimental options, and I think I'm stuck.